iv461/cv_problems_minlp_tutorial/README.md

 # What is this?

-This repository shows how to use Mixed Integer Nonlinear Programming (MINLP) solvers to solve some common computer vision estimation problems to global optimality.
+This repository shows how to use Mixed Integer Nonlinear Programming (MINLP) to solve some common computer vision estimation problems to global optimality.

-Many problems in computer vision are combinatorial and non-convex, making them difficult to solve to global optimality.
+We focus on outlier-robust problems, which are combinatorial and non-convex, making them difficult to solve.

-Modern open-source MINLP solvers such as SCIP and Cuenne are general enough to solve these kinds of problems with global optimality guarantees, unlike the commonly used local optimization methods such as Gauss-Newton.
+Modern open-source MINLP solvers such as [SCIP](https://github.com/scipopt/scip) and [Couenne](https://www.coin-or.org/Couenne/) are general enough to solve such problems with global optimality guarantees, unlike the commonly used local optimisation methods such as Gauss-Newton.

-We model and solve the problems in Python using `pyomo`, optionally exporting the problem instance to a file in AMPL and GAMS format.
+We model and solve these problems in Python using the [Pyomo](https://github.com/Pyomo/pyomo) library.
+Optionally, the problem instances can be exported to a file in AMPL and GAMS format.

-The goal here is not to be real-time -- the branch-and-bound solvers are not tailored to the problems, and solution times from seconds to several minutes are normal.
+The goal here is not to be real-time -- the branch-and-bound solvers are not tailored to the specific problems, and solution times of seconds to several minutes can be expected.

-But we can verify that a solution is correct and compare it to the solution from local methods.
+However, we can verify that a solution is correct and compare it to the solution obtained by local solvers.

 ## Problems

 ### Maximum consensus (MC):